 All of the courses in this program are relevant for students planning to sit for the CPA Examination.

 * Recommended for students planning to sit for the CMA Examination.

 + Recommended for students planning to sit for the CIA Examination.

 - Submit an Application for Candidacy with a non-refundable application fee of $200.
 Students are recommended to enroll in the certificate after completing their first two courses in the program.

-- Complete all nine Group A core accounting courses for a total of 36 quarter units.
+- Complete all core courses for a total of 36 quarter units.

 - Receive a minimum 2.5 GPA or better for courses completed in the certificate